Passive Market Impact: A Point Process Approach: A new micro-structure price model

 where $\wb L^{a,t}$ and $\wb C^{a,t}$ are Poisson inhomogeneous process with stochastic intensities

 Using these definitions, the price in presence of the metaorder is given by

+This limit is well defined and can be established using similar arguments to those employed in the proof of Theorem \ref{thm:finiteness:price:lim}.
+For the sake of conciseness, the proof is omitted.
 Combining Equations \eqref{eq:price:lim} and \eqref{eq:price:lim:metaorder}, we can define the pathwise market impact.
-Although most studies focus on the the average market impact $\mathbb{E}[MI_t]$, we are able to define the pathwise market impact here because we can simultaneously compute the price with or without the metaorder.
+Although most studies focus on the the average market impact $\mathbb{E}[\mathrm{MI}_t]$, previous work has shown that price impact can also be defined without averaging, see Bellani et al. \cite{bellani2023price}.
+In our case, it is possible to study the pathwise market impact because we can compute the price both with and without the metaorder.
 To do that, we need to assume that the processes $q^a$ and $\wb q^a$ are coupled, in the sense that they originate the same Poisson point measure.
 More precisely, we have

 by \eqref{eq:def:pointmeasure} and then we take